ammarsabir15/nextflow_pipeline_templates/README.md

 # nextflow_pipeline_templates
-This repository contains the nextflow pipelines developed by me I have added threes basic pipelines here.
+This repository contains the nextflow pipelines templates I have added threes basic pipelines here.

 **basic_io.nf**: A basic pipline which prints the output to screen for an input file